OpenGamma/Strata/docs/engine/Writing Engine Functions.rst

 Functions that provide outputs
 ------------------------------
 Functions can be grouped into two categories - functions that produce intermediate values as part of a calculation and functions that produce values which are of interest to the user.

 Values that are returned to the user in the calculation results are referred to as "outputs".
 An output can be a risk measure, e.g. present value or PV01, a trade attribute, e.g. quantity or description, or any other arbitrary value the user is interested in.

 If a method of a function interface can produce an output it should have an annotation with the name of the output, e.g.
 ``@Output("Present Value")``.
 This allows the engine to choose the correct function when a user wants to calculate present value (see the view configuration documentation for details [TODO link]).

 Methods that produce outputs are invoked directly by the calculation engine.
 Therefore the engine must know how to provide all the method arguments.
-Typically an method that produces an output will have two parameters, the ``Environment`` and the trade which is the subject of the calculation.
+Typically a method that produces an output will have two parameters, the ``Environment`` and the trade which is the subject of the calculation.
 For example, a method capable of calculating the present value of an equity trade might have the following signature: